nuoxiz/InstructIRWithWeightModulation/README.md

    In your Google Drive, create a new folder named `FYPData`.

 2. **Upload the Models:**
-   Copy the entire `models/` folder from this repository into the `FYPData` folder.
+   Down load the pretrained models using the link above.
+Create a folder called `models/` in `FYPData` and upload the pretrained models to this folder.
 3. **Test Dataset:**

    - Download and unzip the test dataset.